datarichard/Enough-rope/README.md

 <br>

-Thus the estimated proportion of depressed people in Victoria tended to diverge from the incidence of suicide over the same period.
+Thus the estimated proportion of reported depression in Victoria increased, while we did not observe concomitant increases in the incidence of suicide.
+Instead, suicide tended to diverge from depression over the same period.

 #### Conclusions